Redcliffe Peninsula - Northern suburbs of Brisbane

 Development applications have ramped up since the opening of the $1.2 billion Moreton Bay Rail Link – providing a rail connection from Kippa-Ring to Petrie and onward to the Brisbane CBD.

 The market is responding, with some suburbs delivering solid price growth in the past couple of years.
+They include Margate, a suburb we rate highly because of its lifestyle, amenities and consistency of buyer demand.

 The Redcliffe Peninsula may be geographically close to Brisbane, but it has suffered for years from transport links that did not keep pace with demand.